infosecprakhar/RansomEye/README.md

 # RansomEye - Ransomware Analysis Sandbox

-This is a Next.js application built with Firebase Studio, designed to act as a sandbox for analyzing ransomware behavior.
+This is a Next.js application, designed to act as a sandbox for analyzing ransomware behavior.
 It allows users to simulate ransomware execution, observe its effects on a mock system (file system, registry, network), and receive an AI-generated analysis report.

 ## Project Overview